streamlit/docs/content/library/get-started/create-an-app.md

     <Tip>

    Did you know you can also pass a URL to `streamlit run`?
-This is great when combined with Github Gists.
+This is great when combined with GitHub Gists.
 For example:

    ```bash
    $ streamlit run https://raw.githubusercontent.com/streamlit/demo-uber-nyc-pickups/master/streamlit_app.py